Your Spring Break guide to the Buffalo National River

 Other lodging is available through the local canoe concessioners and other local owners of cabins, bed and breakfast inns, and motels located in remote areas or in nearby towns.
-Check the Arkansas Tourism website at www.arkansas.com, Buffalo River Chamber of Commerce, or local chambers of commerce sites for listings.
+Check the Buffalo River Regional Chamber website for more information.

 Drive-in, walk-in, primitive, group, and backcountry camping options are wide ranging.
 For many outdoor enthusiasts a trip to the Buffalo National River isn’t complete without camping on the gravel bar of the river or in a nearby campground.
 More than 10 campgrounds are managed by the National Park Service while primitive camping offers visitors several ways to explore the vast scenic backcountry and wilderness areas throughout the park.